Frequently Asked Questions

 BBIR Registry Acceptance

-This registration is officially recognized and accepted by show venues and organizations such as NAKC/Rarities, IABCA and RBCSWO in Canada.
+This registration is officially recognized and accepted by show venues and organizations.

 Who May Register?